magudapathis/DevOpsClassCodes/README.md

-Addressbook Tutorial newVersion - Magu
+Addressbook Tutorial newVersion - For Testing of Magu
 ====================

 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
 It is meant to be